dwertent/kind-action/MACOS_SUPPORT.md

 ### 5. Docker Setup

 - **Linux**: Docker is typically available by default
-- **macOS**: Automatically starts Docker Desktop and waits for it to be ready before creating clusters
+- **macOS**: Requires Docker to be set up in the workflow before using this action.
+Users must add a Docker setup step to their workflow.

 ### 6. Documentation Updates